Suspension of Jimmy Kimmel Live!: Development

-On the night of September 10, none of the late-night talk shows mentioned the assassination of Charlie Kirk; only The Late Show with Stephen Colbert included a message preceding the pre-recorded broadcast; Kimmel posted condolences on Instagram, abhorring the conservative activist and Turning Point USA founder's killing and criticizing "finger pointing" by conservatives towards the left in the wake of the assassination.
-On September 11, almost all the late-night shows referred to the Kirk killing; Kimmel said, "His death has amplified our anger, our differences, and I've seen a lot of extraordinarily vile responses to this from both sides of the political spectrum.
+On the night of September 10, none of the late-night talk shows mentioned the assassination of Charlie Kirk; only The Late Show with Stephen Colbert included a message preceding the pre-recorded broadcast; Kimmel posted condolences on Instagram, abhorring the killing of the conservative activist and Turning Point USA founder, and criticizing "finger pointing" by conservatives towards the left in the wake of the assassination.
+On September 11, almost all the late-night shows referred to the Kirk killing; Kimmel said, "Like the rest of the country, we’re still trying to wrap our heads around the senseless murder of the popular podcaster and conservative activist Charlie Kirk yesterday, whose death has amplified our anger, our differences, and I've seen a lot of extraordinarily vile responses to this from both sides of the political spectrum.
 Some people are cheering this, which is something I won't ever understand."
 He then criticized President Trump for not trying to "bring the country together" like former presidents such as Bush, Barack Obama, Joe Biden, and Bill Clinton had done.